 4.2.6 Usage with no or limited vocal capability

-Where ICT requires vocal input from users, the ICT provides at least one mode of operation that does not require them to generate vocal output.
-This is essential users with no or limited vocal capability and benefits many more users in different situations.
+Where ICT requires vocal input from users, the ICT shall provide at least one mode of operation that does not require them to generate vocal output.

+Note 1: This is essential for users with no or limited vocal capability and benefits many more users in different situations.

-NOTE 1: Vocal output includes speech and other orally generated sounds, such as whistles and clicks.
+Note 2: Vocal output includes speech and other orally generated sounds, such as whistles and clicks.

-NOTE 2: Keyboard, pen or touch user interfaces may contribute towards meeting this clause.
+Note 3: Keyboard, pen or touch user interfaces may contribute towards meeting this clause.